.

 Laboratory Information Systems and Opportunity Cost

 Asking that question is not a mistake, but going back to an underperforming lab information system surely is.
-That’s because there’s also a very heavy opportunity cost that medical labs must pay for choosing to stick with their legacy LIS systems instead of realizing the benefits they would’ve experienced if they had chosen a different LIS system that better aligned with operational needs and growth potential.
+That’s because there’s also a significant opportunity cost that medical labs must pay for choosing to stick with their legacy LIS systems instead of realizing the benefits they would’ve experienced if they had chosen a different LIS system that better aligned with operational needs and growth potential.

-By sticking with the old and failing to embrace a new and scalable LIS system, these labs will, unfortunately, be unable to take advantage of new opportunities such as digital pathology solutions, automation, artificial intelligence, interoperability with third-party systems and instruments, and data analytics.
 Further, by hitching themselves to a LIS system that lacks adaptability to evolving industry standards, these labs will have severely limited their ability to innovate and expand services, a cost represented by unrealized revenue and market share that could’ve otherwise been captured with a much more scalable and flexible LIS system.

 In contrast, investing in an advanced laboratory information system software that aligns with the laboratory's needs and potential for growth can unlock value far beyond the initial investment, driving substantial returns in terms of increased revenue, market share, and operational excellence.

-To learn more about the cost of inaction and how to both measure opportunity cost and prevent it, click on the link below.
+To learn more about the cost of inaction and how to both measure opportunity cost and prevent it, click the link below.

-Learn More: Cost of Inaction: The Dire Consequences of Neglecting Modernization in Laboratory Operations and Informatics
+Discover More: Cost of Inaction: The Dire Consequences of Neglecting Modernization in Laboratory Operations and Informatics

 Assessment of the Current LIS System: